koajs/koa/docs/guide.md

 # Guide

-  This guide covers Koa topics are not directly API related, such as best practices for writing middleware, application structure suggestions, here we use async function as middleware you can also you commonFunction or generatorFunction which will be a little different.
+  This guide covers Koa topics that are not directly API related, such as best practices for writing middleware, application structure suggestions, here we use async function as middleware you can also you commonFunction or generatorFunction which will be a little different.

 ## Writing Middleware